sbhuju61/Book-Finder/README.md

 You will also see any lint errors in the console.

 ## Usage
-Type topics or kwywords in Search bar.
+Type topics or keywords in Search bar.